Structured authority.

 The Governance Model operates continuously alongside the framework.

-It is embedded into the operational rhythm.
+It is embedded into day-to-day operational rhythm.

-Oversight roles monitor consistency of outcomes and identify drift.
+Oversight roles monitor outcomes and detect drift.

 This model achieves:

-• Local autonomy within structured boundaries
+• Local autonomy within defined boundaries

 • Escalation by rule, not by politics